 ANCIENT KNOWING

 Native Americans have many unspoken rules of conduct.
 The improper manners of an uninformed guest have frustrated Indian people for years because the host is usually not willing to correct a visitor for a breach of etiquette.
+The standards of proper behavior are taught from the time a child is old enough to walk and are so ingrained that natural respect for others simply becomes a way of being.

 When we are guests in another's home or in another's land, we are required to follow the Tribal Traditions of that land in order to show respect to our hosts.
 If we do not know these Traditions, we ask permission before doing anything.
 It is proper to offer to help with the work involved getting meals, doing chores, and cleaning, We never carry feathers or other Medicines with us when visiting.
 The same things that bring us strength may offend another or their Tradition.